There is no doubt that the Roman-German Museum in Cologne proves that the wonderful city was once under Roman rule.

 Römisch-Germanisches Museum is, in itself, an archaeological site.

 Dionysius’s mosaic is, perhaps, the museum’s most-prized artifact – and therefore, a must-see attraction.

 Inside the museum, your eyes will be feasting on hundreds of small and large ancient objects.

 From tiny trinkets to kitchenwares; to pieces of jewelry and toys and tombstones – all gloriously displayed over three floors!

 With a large collection of ceramics in all sizes and forms, the Roman-German Museum is a paradise for those who are into them.

 Also, the Romano-Germanic Museum has the world’s most extensive collection of locally-produced glass from the Roman empire.

 Unlike other museums in Germany that are far from the city center, this one is just a few steps from the imposing Koln Cathedral, the city’s number one tourist attraction.

 Though it is around 30-40 minutes walk to the Cathedral, I love it here because the beds are comfortable.
 Each bunk had its own curtains so you can have your own privacy.
 It’s clean and the staff members are friendly.
-I was even allowed to check-in early because the bed/room was already available.
+I was even allowed to check in early because the bed/room was already available.
 Or maybe, they just saw my tired eyes and I really needed a rest.
-Since the hostel is around the university area, cheap bars are basically right in every corner.
+Since the hostel is around the university area, cheap bars are basically right on every corner.
 There are a host of restaurants and grocery stores, too.
 For medium-priced accommodations, click here.